Xinhe-Yu/voucher-manager/README.md

 - load in an Electron app window.
 - use as the Capacitor `webDir`.

+## Usage
+- Add a voucher from the `+ Voucher` tab; optional fields can be left blank.
+- Click a voucher to expand details, add an expense, or edit metadata.
+- Import/Export from the Settings tab to move data between browsers.
+- Barcode from image: click the camera icon and choose a photo; live scanning is not included.

 ## How data is stored

 IndexedDB database `voucher-manager-db` contains: